digital-ai/release-integration-sdk-workshop/troubleshooting.md

-### Troubleshooting
+# Troubleshooting

 ## Release won't start

-Release complains on startuop and quits.
+Release complains on startup and quits.

 For example with the following message: